Jim Adkins: Solo work (2015–present)

 In 2015, Adkins announced he would be doing his first solo tour following the release of his debut solo EP I Will Go that same year.
 In 2020, Adkins started a podcast named Pass-Through Frequencies wherein he interviews other musicians.

 Fender Signature Guitar

 Fender Guitar includes in its lineup a Jim Adkins Telecaster Thinline semi-hollow body with features, pickups, and modifications designed to support his sound.

 Personal life

-Adkins had three children with his wife Amy.
-He resides in Phoenix, Arizona.
+Adkins has three children with his ex-wife.